Terrie Hall: Death

-Hall was diagnosed with cancer, this time terminal, for the 11th time, and died on September 16, 2013, aged 53, at Forsyth Medical Center in Winston-Salem, North Carolina.
+Hall died on September 16, 2013, at the age of 53, at Forsyth Medical Center in Winston-Salem, North Carolina, having been diagnosed with cancer for the 11th time.
 She was filmed by the CDC at the hospital two days before her death, and the footage was later used for two ads that started airing in February 2014.
 Another one started to air in July 2014.
-Two more ads featuring the footage started to air beginning on April 1, 2019, including one featuring her daughter Dana Her funeral was held on September 21, 11:00 a.m., at the Pinedale Christian Church.
-She was cremated.
+Two more ads featuring the footage started to air beginning on April 1, 2019, including one featuring her daughter Dana.
+Her funeral was held on September 21, 11:00 a.m., at the Pinedale Christian Church.

 Advertising

 Hall was featured in four public service announcements (PSAs) shown on North Carolina state-wide TV networks for Tobacco Reality Unfiltered, her first one originally airing in her home state of North Carolina in 2006 and later airing in Utah in April 2011.
 Another PSA featuring Hall for the same organization also aired that same month.

 Hall was perhaps best known for appearing in one of the PSAs for Centers for Disease Control and Prevention's anti-smoking campaign "Tips From Former Smokers".
 The PSA was filmed in August 2011.
 Because of this campaign, calls to 1-800-QUIT-NOW doubled and visits to SmokeFree.gov tripled during the campaign.
 Hall stated on being in the PSAs, "I feel very honored and I really appreciate the privilege to be a part of something so positive.
 And I know that it will save lives and I'm glad to be a part of it."
 Hall also received public recognition because of the PSAs.
 For example, she once met a former smoker in Myrtle Beach.
 "She put her hands on me and she was starting to cry and she said, 'I quit smoking because of you,'" Hall recalled.
 "Of course, I started crying and got cold.
 It was pretty powerful."

-The advertisement, where Ms Hall describes her morning routine, began airing in Australia in 2013.
-In addition Ms Hall also features in print and billboard advertisements throughout the state.
+The advertisement, where Hall describes her morning routine, began airing in Australia in 2013.
+In addition, Hall also featured in print and billboard advertisements throughout the state.

 Hall was honored by the Centers for Disease Control and Prevention on May 23, 2013.